Chatsy

 Continuous Improvement Loop

-1. Monitor conversations daily
+1. Monitor conversations daily (or use automated quality scoring)

-2. Tag failed or poor interactions
+2. Tag failed or poor interactions by failure type

-4. Update knowledge base or prompts
+4. Update knowledge base or prompts to address root causes

-5. Test changes before deploying
+5. Test changes against your regression suite before deploying

-6. Measure impact on key metrics
+6. Measure impact on key metrics after deployment

 Measuring Chatbot Performance